 When will sports betting be fully legal in New Jersey?

 With the recent Supreme Court ruling complete New Jersey needs only to finalize its own specific regulations.
-Expect sportsbooks to be up and running by the start of the 2018 football season.
+Expect sportsbooks to be up and running by mid-June.

 Where will I be able to bet on sports games?

 New Jersey plans to allow sports betting at racetracks and Atlantic City casinos; following the Supreme Court ruling it is now up to the state legislature to decide the final specifics.